Interlock Metal Roof Review — Cardston, AB (Installed 2005)

 Cardston, AB

 I live about 13 miles southwest of Cardston, Alberta.
 This summer I had an “Interlock” roof installed.
 The fellas doing the work came prepared, worked quickly, cleaned up and hauled away the refuse.
 They were very professional.
+Although we haven’t yet experienced heavy rain, the roof seems no louder in a rainstorm than the asphalt roof.
+I have and would recommend this roofing to others.

-Local Interlock Metal Roofing Company Near Cardston
+Local Interlock Roofing Company Near Cardston

 Interlock Metal Roofing (Alberta) Ltd.